arjunbharadwajOS/UIAutomation/README.md

 -Execute the Project: dotnet test ./EverlightTestAutomation.csproj
 ```

+## Allure Report
-## Allure Report is generated and results are stored in the Project\Bin\Debug Folder which can be hosted as a Node.js App
+Report is generated as json file and results are stored in the Project\Bin\Debug Folder which can be hosted as a Node.js App